ibm-cloud-docs/EventStreams/mirroring.md

 ## Considerations when sharing clusters between multiple entities
 {: #sharing_clusters}

-When multiple entities, such as different business units, are sharing an instance and require isolation from each other, it is recommended that you follow naming guidelines to simplify the management and operation of mirrored clusters.
+When multiple entities, such as different business units, are sharing an instance and require isolation from each other, follow naming guidelines to simplify the management and operation of mirrored clusters.

-We recommend naming Kafka resources using the following template:
+Name Kafka resources using the following template:
 &lt;ENTITY_PREFIX&gt;&lt;SEPARATOR&gt;&lt;NAME&gt;

 where: